 A group of data collection experts from three standard-setting agencies has met regularly since July 2007.
 The American College of Surgeons Commission on Cancer (CoC), the Centers for Disease Control and Prevention National Program of Cancer Registries (NPCR), and the SEER Program of the National Cancer Institute collaborate to clarify coding rules and instructions.
 The group provides consensus answers to questions and develops approaches to new data collection issues.

 These questions and answers have been published in the NAACCR Narrative and the NCRA Connection.
-The questions and answers are clarifications to existing coding rules and should be implemented immediately.
-New questions and answers will be added as they become available.
+The questions and answers are clarifications to existing and historic coding rules.

 Questions by Category: